Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Hybrid qubits for quantum computation

 where $ \ket{\pm} = ( \ket{H} \pm \ket{V} )/\sqrt{2}$ is the polarization of single photon.
 Note that the logical basis are orthogonal to each other thanks to the DV part in contrast to the basis $\{\ket{\mathcal{C}_{\alpha}^+}, \ket{\mathcal{C}_{i\alpha}^+}\}$ in bosonic quantum computation which overlaps each other with finite $\alpha$ and causes inherent errors.
 We also consider another type of hybrid qubits \cite{LeeSW2013} for comparison, composed of single photon and coherent state in the basis $\{\ket{+}\ket{\alpha} , \ket{-}\ket{-\alpha}\}$, which we call here the hybrid coherent-state (H-coh) qubit.
 The hybrid qubits, i.e.,~H-cat and H-coh, are illustrated in Fig.~\ref{fig:Hybrid}(a).

 Note that hybrid qubits can be generated in current photonic platforms.
 CV-DV hybrid entangled states have been experimentally demonstrated in optical systems \cite{Jeong2014,Morin2014} and successfully applied to quantum computing and communications in numerous experiments~\cite{Huang2019,Guccione2020,Darras2023}.
 In those experiments, the CV basis is defined by coherent states i.e.~$\ket{\alpha}$ and $\ket{-\alpha}$, constituting two-component cat states in CV part, so that the generated hybrid entangled states can be directly used as the H-coh qubit by simple modifications.
 We can also generate the H-cat qubit by using H-coh qubits by extending two-component cat states into four-component using $\ket{\alpha}$, $\ket{i\alpha}$, $\ket{-\alpha}$, and $\ket{-i\alpha}$ in CV part, e.g.,~using two H-coh qubits, a beam splitter and a photon number resolving detector as proposed in Ref.~\cite{Hastrup2020}.
-We present the scheme for H-cat qubit generation in the Methods.
+We present the scheme for H-cat qubit generation in Sec.~\ref{sec:Resource}.

 We stress that such CV-DV hybrid entanglement can be generated efficiently also in other platforms including superconducting and trapped-ion systems, which enables that our approach can be more generally implemented in any CV-DV hybrid platforms for quantum computing.
-We will discuss these further in the Discussion and the Methods.
+We discuss these further in Sec.~\ref{sec:Implementation}.